-5.2.3 Core workplace skills
+5.3.3 Core workplace skills

 Core workplace skills is identified as a common theme across the LSIP.
-We will further develop employability skills of learners entering the workplace by embedding and refining our "which three skills" programme.
+In 2024/5 we looked to further develop employability skills of learners entering the workplace by embedding and refining our "which three skills" programme.
 Mapped to the National Skills Builder, this embeds three transferable skills in each programme (confidence plus two specific to the subject sector) and gather evidence of distance travelled.

 In addition, we will further develop work experience, CPD activities and social action projects for Full Time learners.
-Our CPD programme will be revamped to ensure all FT Learners have the opportunity to develop the foundation IT skills required in the workplace
+Our CPD programme will be revamped to ensure all full time Learners have the opportunity to develop the foundation IT skills required in the workplace.